oconnor663/pure_python_blake3/README.md

 function, a direct port of the [Rust reference implementation](https://github.com/BLAKE3-team/BLAKE3/blob/master/reference_impl/reference_impl.rs).
 This is intended for educational and testing use only.
-It's too slow for production use, and it has not been audited.
+It's too slow for production use, and it hasn't been audited.

+If you're writing production Python code, see the [`blake3`](https://pypi.org/project/blake3/) module, which provides bindings for the high-performance Rust implementation.